Tombo89/OpenXHC-WHB04/README.md

 # OpenXHC-WHB04

-this is a rebuild of the Repository https://github.com/moonglow/openxhc ## OpenXHC This Repository consists all the information and code you need to build this Projekt.
+this is a rebuild of the Repository https://github.com/moonglow/openxhc

+This Repository consists all the information and code you need to build this Projekt.
 It is build in Keil UVision and supports varios Displays.

 I Rebuild this Projekt in Cube Ide and changed some things.